-MIN DANAO 1 San Miguel Corporation Warehouse & Sales Office Brgy.
-Talomo, Ulas, Davao City Good P49,500.00 Rental as of December 31, 2021 May 31, 2023 Subject to renewal or extension upon expiration of such period on such terms and conditions as may be mutually agreed upon between the parties.
-2. Pedal Realty Warehouse & Sales Office Limac Warehouse Diversion Road Bulua Zone 8 9000 Cagayan De Oro City Good P109,920.00 Rental as of December 31, 2021 April 30, 2024 Subject to renewal or extension upon expiration of such period on such terms and conditions as may be mutually agreed upon between the parties.
+1 San Miguel Corporation Warehouse & Sales Office Brgy.
+Talomo, Ulas, Davao City Good P54,450.00 Rental as of December 31, 2022 May 31, 2023 Subject to renewal or extension upon expiration of such period on such terms and conditions as may be mutually agreed upon between the parties.

-Lessor Classification sor of Leased Add Property ssor of Leased Address Condition Monthly Expiry of the Rental Lease (In PHP) Contract 3 Nesoricom Prime Arcade Inc. Sales Admin Office 2nd flr., Nesoricom Prime Arcade, National Highway, Tiguma, Pagadian City Good P17,894.74 May 31, 2023 Subject to renewal or extension upon expiration of such period on such terms and conditions as may be mutually agreed upon between the parties.
+Lessor Classification of Leased Property Address Condition Monthly Rental (In PHP) Expiry of the Lease Contract Terms of Renewal 2.
+Pedal Realty Warehouse & Sales Office Limac Warehouse Diversion Road Bulua Zone 8 9000 Cagayan De Oro City Good P109,920.00 Rental as of December 31, 2022 April 30, 2024 Subject to renewa or extension upon expiration of such period on such terms and conditions as may be mutually agreed upon between the parties.
+3 Nesoricom Prime Arcade Inc. Sales Admin Office 2nd flr., Nesoricom Prime Arcade, National Highway, Tiguma, Pagadian City Good P17,894.74 May 31, 2023 Subject to renewal or extension upon expiration of such period on such terms and conditions as may be mutually agreed upon between the parties.